cohenesther003-cmd/llmdemo/README.md

 4. `uvicorn step05_pazu:app --reload` running in a separate terminal.
 5. `python step06_cli_chat_tools.py` running in another terminal for the interactive chat.

-You now have a full AvatarWorld learning environment: embeddings in pgvector, a FastAPI backend acting as tools, and a CLI assistant that performs RAG + tool calls in response to user prompts.
+embeddings in pgvector, a FastAPI backend acting as tools, and a CLI assistant that performs RAG + tool calls in response to user prompts.
 Experiment with more docs, new tool endpoints, or turning the CLI into a web UI as next steps.